Haitam-Elgharras/Java-unit-testing/README.md

 # Unit testing In Java (JUnit & Mockito)

-## Key Principles for Writing Good Unit Tests

-When writing unit tests, two essential principles should guide your approach:

-### 1. **Readability**:
-A unit test should be easily understandable at a glance.
-The test's purpose, what it is verifying, and the expected outcome should be clear.
-This involves giving meaningful names to test methods that reflect the method being tested, the scenario, and the expected result.
-Additionally, only the values relevant to the test should be highlighted, making it obvious what the test is validating.

-### 2. **Failure on Logic Errors Only**:
-A unit test should fail only when there is an actual problem with the code's logic.
-Tests should not fail due to external factors like changes in a database or other dependencies outside the developer's control.
-To ensure this, external dependencies should be mocked, allowing the test to focus solely on the logic it is designed to verify.

-By adhering to these principles—ensuring readability and isolating tests to fail only on real logic errors—you can create robust and reliable unit tests.
-These foundations are crucial, and additional best practices and resources can build upon them to further improve the quality of your testing.

 ## Introduction to Unit Testing
 1. **Overview**:
 Unit testing is the process where you test the smallest functional unit of code in an application.
 In Java, the smallest functional unit of code is a method.